 When drinking it pure, the best glass is a dessert wine glass with a small bowl.
 To keep it cool as long as possible, pick one with a long stem.
-When holding the glass by the bottom part of this stem, your hand will have a significant distance to the bowl, so it doesn’t heat the wine.
+When holding the glass by the bottom part of this stem, your hand will have a significant distance from the bowl, so it does not heat the wine.
 A Sherry glass is a good pick.

 For cocktails, a glass with a wide bowl is fine, for example, a Coupe glass.

 What is the Right Serving Temperature for Dubonnet?

 Serve Dubonnet chilled at a temperature of around 50°F (10°C).
 It’s not unusual to drink it on ice.
 But as the melting ice dilutes it over time, it might be better to put it into the fridge before serving.

 Should You Decant Dubonnet?

 Dubonnet won’t get better when you expose it to oxygen.
 Decanting only causes it to get warmer, which harms the drinking experience.

-Like all wines, Dubonnet should have a dark, cool place, so sunlight or high temperatures can’t harm it.
-If you own a wine cellar, that’s the right place to store it.
+Like all wines, Dubonnet should have a dark, cool place, so sunlight or high temperatures cannot harm it.
+If you own a wine cellar, that is the right place to store it.
 A wine fridge is even better.

 Can Dubonnet Be Aged?

 Can Dubonnet Go Off?

-Like all aromatized wines, it will spoil if you expose it to oxygen or heat too long.
+Like all aromatized wines, it will spoil if exposed to oxygen or heat for too long.
 So stick to the best storing practices: no sunlight, no heat, no aggressive smells, and no vibrations.

 How Long Will Dubonnet Last After Opening?

-When shopping Dubonnet, make sure you get what you want: The original comes from France.
-U.S. variations taste similar but they aren’t exactly the same.
+When shopping Dubonnet, make sure you get what you want: The original comes from France; U.S. variations taste similar, but they are not exactly the same.
 So pay attention to the origin if you want to get the traditional taste.

 Expect to pay between 15 and 20 USD for a bottle of 750ml.

-Dubonnet is little-known among wine lovers, and it’s without a doubt a unique experience.
+Dubonnet is little-known among wine lovers, and it is undoubtedly a unique experience.
 If you want to enjoy something new, you should definitely give it a try.
-If the Queen likes it, it can’t be too bad, can it?
+If the Queen likes it, it cannot be too bad, can it?